fortmatic/wallete/README.md

 # Wallete

-Wallete is Multi-Signature ethereum wallet that utilizes the Fortmatic Magic Link SDK for the user authentication.
-This allows the user to interact with the rinkeby (ethereum testnet) without cumbersome passkeys or addresses.
+Wallete is Multi-Signature Ethereum wallet that utilizes the Fortmatic Magic Link SDK for the user authentication.
+This allows the user to interact with the Rinkeby (Ethereum testnet) without cumbersome passkeys or addresses.
 The contract the web app interacts with is included in the contracts folder.

 ## Installation